REPF Guidance

 What are the estimated timescales for delivery?
 What is this estimate based upon?

 You should tell us when you plan to start and complete your project.
-Remember that we are unable to fund anything that has been purchased prior to a Funding Agreement being issued and signed, and you will need to provide evidence that the items you use the grant for have not been purchased prior to this at your final claim stage.
-Please also indicate what your estimated timescales for delivery are based upon.
-At the end of your application, you will have the opportunity to upload any relevant documents.
+Remember that we are unable to fund anything that has been purchased prior to a Funding Agreement being issued and signed.
+You will need to provide evidence that the items you use the grant for have not been purchased prior to this at your final claim stage.

-Further Information
+Further information

 Please add any further information relevant to your project proposal in the text box provided.